How To Deal With Temper Tantrums: Effective Gentle Parenting Advice

 I find it helpful to think about the ways we describe our kids’ actions to see if they have an implicit tone of disrespect or de-valuing the motives behind the actions.
 If I was out with a friend and they got upset about something, and I described it to someone else and said they “threw a tantrum”, it would imply that they were overreacting.

 Thinking about how we respond to our adult friends, when we try and communicate to a child that they ‘shouldn’t’ be having a tantrum we are making a judgement that their reaction is invalid, and that they shouldn’t be having these strong feelings.

-From an adult perspective it might be disproportionate, but that is because as adults we have the experience to see practical ways around our predicament and to deal with difficult emotions, as well as the freedom and autonomy to implement them.
+From an adult perspective it might be disproportionate, but that is because as adults we have the experience to see practical ways around our predicament and to deal with difficult emotions.
+We also have the freedom and autonomy to implement them.

-Yes, maybe it ‘works’ to stop the kids communicating their preferences (although usually kids don’t give up, they just learn that they have to express things even more strongly to be listened to).
+It may ‘work’ to stop children communicating their preferences.
 But is that really what we want?
-Long term, is our aim to get a child who acts in a convenient way for us, or are we striving towards a relationship based on mutual respect and trust (leading, often, to calmer behaviour)?
+Long term, is our aim to get a child who acts in a convenient way for us, or are we striving towards a relationship based on mutual respect and trust- leading, often, to calmer behaviour?

 A child who isn’t expressing their desires and emotions to their parents isn’t feeling them any less- they will just be hoarding them, or taking them out on something else.